 Using Music to Teach Personal Narrative

 Students use songs like "Snapshots" and "Crossing the Border" to reflect on their own experience.
+Designed for 9th grade.
 From the Rock and Roll Hall of Fame and Museum.

 Using Personal Photographs to Spark Narrative Writing

 The lesson plan asks students to bring in a photograph that has special meaning for them and to write about it.
 This will work on multiple grade levels.

 Using Pictures to Teach Narrative Writing with Roll of Thunder, Hear My Cry